Barium is a liquid that shows up the outline of your organs when you have an x-ray. You might have this test to check part of your digestive system.

-This is the name for the test that looks at the oesophagus and stomach.
-This test takes around 20 minutes.
+This test looks at the oesophagus and stomach.
+It takes around 20 minutes.

-You can bring a friend or relative with you for support, but they're not usually allowed to go into the x-ray room with you.
+You have the test in the x-ray department of the hospital.
+You might need to change into a hospital gown.
+You can bring a friend or relative along for support, but they are not usually allowed to go into the x-ray room with you.

-You might have an injection of a drug called Buscopan during the test to slow down the movement of your bowel.
-This movement (called peristalsis) can change the scan and make it more difficult to read.
+You might have an injection of a drug during the test to relax your stomach.

 After your test

-You have a barium enema if your doctor wants to look at the inside of your bowel and back passage.
-This test takes around 40 minutes.
+You have a barium enema if your doctor wants to look at the inside of your bowel.
+The test takes around 40 minutes.

-The day before the test, you usually need to take some medicine (a laxative) to clear out your bowel.
-You will have an information leaflet from the hospital to tell you how to take the laxative and what you can eat and drink.
-You may be told:
+The day before the test, you usually need to take some medicine to clear out your bowel (a laxative).
+The hospital gives you a leaflet explaining how to take the laxative and what you can eat and drink.
+You might be told:

 - to drink lots of fluids the day before the test

-- not to eat any solid food on the day before
+- not to eat any solid food the day before

 - not to eat or drink anything on the day of the test

-You might have an injection of a drug called Buscopan into your arm to relax your bowel muscles.
+During the test, you might have an injection of a drug to help relax the bowel.

 After your test

 After the test you might have some mild cramping in your abdomen as the air they put in works its way out.
-You may also have some diarrhoea and want to use the toilet.
+You might also have some diarrhoea.

-Your first couple of stools (poo) will be white but they will go back to normal after the barium is out of your system.
-To help wash the barium out of your bowel, and prevent constipation, you should drink plenty of fluids and eat plenty of fruit and vegetables.
+Your first couple of poos (stools) after the test are white.
+But they go back to normal after the barium is out of your system.
+Drink plenty to help wash the barium out of your bowel and prevent constipation.

 Having a barium swallow or barium enema helps doctors find out what may be causing your symptoms but, as with any medical procedure, there are possible risks.
 Doctors make sure the benefits of doing these tests outweigh any risks.